The Vanguard School (Colorado)

-The Vanguard School (TVS) is a public charter school in Colorado Springs, Colorado, United States.
-Founded as the Cheyenne Mountain Charter Academy (CMCA) in 1995, it is chartered with the Harrison School District 2.
-Originally founded as a K–6 charter school, the school expanded to a K–12 school by 2006, and it graduated its first class of seniors in 2010.
+The Vanguard School is a public charter school in Colorado Springs, Colorado.
+It serves students in kindergarten through twelfth grade and is authorized by Harrison School District 2.
+In the 2023–24 academic year, there were 1,543 students enrolled at the school.

 History

 The Vanguard School was founded in the fall of 1995 as the Cheyenne Mountain Charter Academy.
-The school was originally created as a K–6 school chartered with the Cheyenne Mountain School District 12.
-The high school program was approved in 2006.
+The school was originally created as a K–6 school chartered with Cheyenne Mountain School District 12.
+The high school program was approved in 2006, and the first seniors graduated in 2010.

-In 2021, the school's charter changed to the Harrison School District 2.
+In 2021, the school's charter changed to Harrison School District 2.

 Disability discrimination lawsuit

 In 2014, the school denied an autistic six-year-old student re-enrollment because of its inability to hire staff to care for the student during the day.
 The mother of the student sued the school district in response, citing the Individuals with Disabilities in Education Act and claiming that not allowing her student re-enrollment would cause him "irreparable harm."
 The family was able to keep their son enrolled in the school, but they sued the school district again in 2019 because the school did not provide the student with appropriate accommodations.
-They ultimately lost the case.
+The family ultimately lost the case.